 The value of expert advice

-As much as possible, consider getting the help of a professional in valuing your business.
+As much as possible, consider getting the help of a professional when valuing your business.
 Experts who can assist you through this process include your accountant, financial advisor, business consultant, business broker and business valuer.

 Aside from providing expert advice in business valuation, they can help you analyse your finances and put things in order before you entertain prospective buyers.